-To measure the knowledge variety of metropolitan areas and micropolitan areas (CBSAs), I link each patent to the CBSA in which it is invented.
+To measure the geographical concentration of breakthrough invention, I first link individual patents to the metropolitan areas and micropolitan areas (CBSAs) where each patented invention is created.
 To do so, I use place-of-residence data provided van der Wouden (2020) for all U.S. inventors between 1900 and 1975, and I use place-of-residence data publicly available on the PatentsView website for all U.S. inventors between 1976 and 1999.
 I use constant-boundary 2015 CBSA definitions for this purpose.
-I measure knowledge variety at the CBSA level by counting the number of unique USPC coarse-grained subclassification codes assigned to the patents produced by inventors that reside in each (CBSA) in each year.
-This measure captures the absolute variety of local knowledge production, meaning that it is the total number of unique ideas that an inventor can access using face-to-face communication and without the need for travel.

-To simplify the empirical analyses, I transform raw local knowledge variety values into a binary variable by defining high-variety CBSAs as those where inventors produced patents in 10% or more of the USPC course-grained subclassification codes assigned to all U.S. patents in the same year.
+To measure the geographical concentration of breakthrough invention, I assess the extent to which breakthroughs are produced in CBSAs with high levels of absolute knowledge variety.
+Absolute knowledge variety is a measure of the range of unique knowledge elements that can be found in a region.
+This measure thus captures both the size and the extent of the local knowledge base.
+I proxy the absolute knowledge variety of CBSAs by counting the number of unique USPC coarse-grained subclassification codes assigned to the patents produced by inventors that reside in each CBSA in each year.
+Next, I transform raw local knowledge variety values into a binary variable by defining high-variety CBSAs as those where inventors produced patents in 10% or more of the USPC course-grained subclassification codes assigned to all U.S. patents in the same year.
 All CBSAs that do not meet the variety criterion are labeled as low-variety CBSAs.
-For example, in 1950 the USPTO assigned patents using 7,454 unique course-grain subclass codes, so in 1950 high-variety CBSAs were those that produced patents with at least 745 unique subclasses.
-In 1950, 11 CBSAs met the knowledge variety criterion.5 In Appendix C, I repeat the main analysis using a more lenient 5% threshold to define high-variety CBSAs.
+I perform this transformation to simplify the interpretation of the empirical analyses.
+In 1950 the USPTO assigned patents using 7,454 unique course-grain subclass codes, so in 1950 high-variety CBSAs were those that produced patents with at least 745 unique subclasses.
+In 1950, 11 CBSAs met the knowledge variety criterion.
+In Appendix D, I repeat the main analysis using a more lenient 5% threshold to define high-variety CBSAs.
 The results do not change substantially when I use a 5% threshold.